ARMmbed/BLEIntros/InDepth/Debugging.md

 <br />
 * A series of tests in the [test sub-folder](https://github.com/mbedmicro/pyOCD/tree/master/test) offers scripts that you may find useful as a foundation for developing custom interaction with the targets over CMSIS-DAP.

 The GDB server can be launched by running ``gdb_server.py``.
-This script should be able to detect any connected mbed board.
+This script should be able to detect any connected mbed boards.
 Here is an example of executing the script from the terminal while a Nordic mKIT is connected:

 ```